DragonChen-TW/grpc-df-transfer/README.md

 1. run `server.py` to start a grpc server
 2. run `client.py` to get the results

+Start flask test:

+run `flask_server.py` and `flask_client.py`.

 #### Detail of tests

 There are two kinds of transfer strategys.

-1. split into rows
+##### split into rows
-Split the whole dataframe into small pieces row by rows.
+- Split the whole dataframe into small pieces row by rows.
-Encode each small pieces into data pieces and transfer them.
+- Encode each small pieces into data pieces and transfer them.

-Process: pd.DataFrame --> row-by-row data --> encoded row data --> **transfer** --> encoded row data -> row-by-row data -> whole data
+- Process: pd.DataFrame --> row-by-row data --> encoded row data --> **transfer** --> encoded row data -> row-by-row data -> whole data

-2. chunked dataframe
+##### chunked dataframe
-Encode the whole data using one encoded strategy.
+- Encode the whole data using one encoded strategy.
-Split the whole encoded data into small data chunks and transfer them.
+- Split the whole encoded data into small data chunks and transfer them.

-pd.DataFrame --> encoded data --> chunked data --> **transfer** --> chunked data -> encoded whole daat -> whole data
+- Process: pd.DataFrame --> encoded data --> chunked data --> **transfer** --> chunked data -> encoded whole daat -> whole data

 And we use some different packages:
 - [ujson](https://github.com/ultrajson/ultrajson)
 - [orjson](https://github.com/ijl/orjson)
 - [datatable](https://github.com/h2oai/datatable)

-You can choose them in the `client.py` file.
+You can change these implementation in the `client.py` file.

 ## Results